 9. Inventory Hoarding

-Global eCommerce retail sales reached $4.28 trillion in 2020, a 28% increase from the previous year. eCommerce sales worldwide have consistently climbed over the past few years, and experts predict they will increase by a further 14% in 2021 from the previous year.
+Global eCommerce retail sales reached $4.28 trillion in 2020, a 28% increase from the previous year. eCommerce sales worldwide have consistently climbed over many years, and experts predict they will increase by a further 14% in 2021 from the previous year.